Tourist Map of Joshua Tree National Park – Unleash Your Desert Adventure

 Explore the Magic of Joshua Tree National Park

-Did you know that Joshua Tree National Park spans over 790,000 acres, making it larger than the state of Rhode Island?
-This vast wilderness is home to a mix of two distinct desert ecosystems, the Mojave and the Colorado, and is famed for its iconic, twisted Joshua Trees.
-With attractions like the mystical Cholla Cactus Garden and the grandeur of Keys View, this park is a captivating fusion of natural beauty and fascinating geology.
+Did you know that the awe-inspiring Joshua Tree National Park spans over 790,000 acres, making it larger than the state of Rhode Island?
+This vast wilderness harmonizes two unique desert ecosystems, the Mojave and the Colorado, under a sky filled with the park's trademark Joshua Trees.
+The park's attractions, such as the mystical Cholla Cactus Garden and the panoramic Keys View, contribute to a stunning meld of natural beauty and captivating geological amazements.

 Booking.com